tasdikrahman/tasdikrahman.me/_posts/2017-06-28-Week-3-and-4-delving-deeper-GSoC-2017-oVirt.md

 $ iptables -S  # to check whether the changes have taken effect
 ```

-`iptables` would spit everyrule defined out there for your system.
+`iptables` would spit every rule defined out there for your system.
 That would get ugly real quick.
 A cleaner way would be to do a

 ```bash
 [root@dwhtest-3-engine ~]# iptables-save | grep 443